1–2 spots available for Q2 · Claim yours

 How I set up stores for clients

-When I build a new ecommerce project through custom web application development, the default stack for 2026 is:
+When I build a new ecommerce project through custom web application development, the default 2026 stack is:

 FAQ

-Do I need to be PCI compliant if I only take payments through Stripe?
+Do I need PCI compliance if I only take payments through Stripe?

-You still need to attest to SAQ A once a year.
-Stripe provides a prefilled template.
-It takes about 20 minutes.
+Yes — you still attest to SAQ A once a year.
+Stripe provides a prefilled template and the whole exercise takes about 20 minutes.

 Is Shopify really handling PCI for me?